Octopus Intelligent Go: what really happens to your home battery

 For some homes, yes.
 Standard Go's fixed window is predictable enough that a battery hold schedule can be set to match.
 If your daily schedule is consistent and you are not relying on daytime solar very heavily, Go can be the simpler choice.

 The tradeoff: you lose the flexibility and carbon-aware scheduling that makes Intelligent Go attractive.
-And if you have solar, Go's fixed overnight window does nothing to help you capture and protect daytime solar generation.
+And if you have solar, Go's fixed overnight window does not by itself help you capture and protect daytime solar generation.

-If you are on Intelligent Go and your battery is not where you expect it to be in the evenings, this is almost certainly the reason.
-See exactly how 1app.energy detects and handles it — or tell us your setup and we will review whether your home qualifies.
+If you are on Intelligent Go and your battery is not where you expect it to be in the evenings, this may be part of the reason.
+See how 1app.energy can detect and respond to supported smart slots — or tell us your setup and we will review whether your home qualifies.

 Relevant smart controls